 Over To You…

 While your company still has other marketing initiatives, social media has the potential to boost your profits when approached correctly.
-The best news is that your customers are already on these platforms, and your business need only use these methods to make the connections that will drive more sales.
+The best news is that your customers are already on these platforms, and your business needs only to use these methods to make the connections that will drive more sales.